peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * Infinity has a higher "absolute value" than any finite number.

+ * Negative numbers are less than positive numbers.

 <b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision decimal number to compare with this one.

 <b>Return Value:</b>

-The number 0 if both objects have the same value (ignoring their signs), or -1 if this object is less than the other value (ignoring their signs), or 1 if this object is greater (ignoring their signs).
+The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.
 This implementation returns a positive number if  <i>other</i>
  is null, to conform to the.NET definition of CompareTo.
 This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

 .